Overview

 Skills manual

 Custom skills extend the agent's capabilities with domain-specific instructions.
-Each skill is a directory containing a SKILL.md file with YAML frontmatter and markdown documentation.
+Each skill is a directory containing a {skill-name}.md file (matching the directory name) with YAML frontmatter and markdown documentation.

 How it's used